Dr. John Happel | Sep 22, 2018 | 0

 If the misinformation gains traction on the internet, another layer of copycats regurgitates the distortions.

-Some unproven (parroting in the echo chamber) methods to prevent varicose veins from the Mayo Clinic are included in the following list.
+Some unproven (parroting in the echo chamber) methods to prevent varicose veins are included in the following list.
 Remember the following is all conjecture.

 In terms of preventing varicose veins, the truth is that: